jaredlander/2019-11-07-git-daniel/README.md

-# Git workshop DCR 2019
+# Git workshop notes

+DCR 2019 git workshop notes

+## Local

 - `init`: initialize folder as git repo
 - `status`: see what is going on in the repo